awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. For **Origin Domain Name**, in the dropdown list, choose a MediaPackage endpoint for your channel\.
 CloudFront automatically completes the **Origin Path** field\.

 1. For the other settings, set the values based on other technical requirements or the needs of your business\.
-For more information, see [Origin Settings](distribution-web-values-specify.md#DownloadDistValuesOrigin) in [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Origin settings](distribution-web-values-specify.md#DownloadDistValuesOrigin) in [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 1. Choose **Create**\.